Climb a Coast Redwood

 3. They Live for Thousands of Years

-Officially, the oldest living coast redwood has been alive for at least 2,200 years, but foresters believe some coast redwoods may be much older4.
+Officially, the oldest living coast redwood has been alive for at least 2,200 years, but foresters believe some coast redwoods may be much oldersee footnote number 4.
 Their bark helps them survive many hardships that other trees cannot—it can be at least a foot thick and contains lots of tannins, a compound that makes redwoods resistant to insects, fungus and diseases.
 Their bark has very little resin which is one of the ways redwoods are fire resilient.
 Although a redwoods’ ability for a long lifespan contributed to its Latin name, Sequoia sempervirens—sempervirens means "evergreen" or "everlasting” in Latin—most of the remaining redwoods in the Santa Cruz Mountains are “second-growth”, about 50-150 years old.
 When you walk or ride through the Santa Cruz Mountains, you are in a nursery of young redwoods that, if protected, can live for 2,000 years cleaning carbon from the air, providing habitat for wildlife, and inspiring people for generations to come.
 That’s how our founders named our nonprofit organization working to protect, expand and care for the local redwood forests “Sempervirens” in 1900.
 Learn more about Sempervirens Fund’s history protecting redwoods.

 photo by I. Bornarth